December was an interesting month that had positives and negatives.

 Here are my statistics for this website so far:

-As exciting as these traffic numbers are and the link building tactics that I’ve used, there’s something with the CK website that I’m much more excited about and that’s what I mentioned earlier in the physical product business.
+As exciting as these traffic numbers are and the link building tactics that I’ve used, there’s something with Website 5 that I’m much more excited about and that’s what I mentioned earlier in the physical product business.

-When I selected the CK website niche, I knew that there was potential to create physical products if the website goes well.
+When I selected Website 5 niche, I knew that there was potential to create physical products if the website goes well.

 Obviously, the website still has a lot of work to go and I’m not there yet, but there are some really positive early signs of momentum here and I’m definitely going to try to capitalize on it.

-So, here’s the plan on how I’m going to launch a physical product business in 2018 using the CK website to really boost my product sales.
+So, here’s the plan on how I’m going to launch a physical product business in 2018 using Website 5 to really boost my product sales.

 The idea is that I’ll create a blog post on my own website to rank for a highly trafficked term around a specific product.